 General Unemployment Fund contribution

-From 2020, the sector contributions and the uniform contribution under the General Unemployment Fund (AWf) the Unemployment Insurance Act will be abolished and replaced by a single differentiated AWf contribution.
 There are 2 percentages for the AWf contribution: the AWf low and the AWf high contribution.
-The low contribution for 2022 is 2.70% and the high contribution 7.7%.
+The low contribution for 2023 is 2.64% and the high contribution 7.64%.

 When the high contribution applies and when the low, is explained in chapter 7 of the 'Handboek Loonheffingen' (Payroll Taxes Manual) (only available in Dutch).
 You’ll find the manual on belastingdienst.nl/loonheffingen.